 As an application dealing with passwords and certificates, NoMAD takes security very seriously.
-While you’re more than welcome to peruse the code, here’s some notes to give you a better understanding of what NoMAD does with your secrets.
+Here are some notes to give you a better understanding of what NoMAD does with your secrets.

-NoMAD itself doesn’t do any of the heavy lifting as far as signing in to AD and getting you SSO access.
-The interaction with Active Directory is all done via Kerberos and LDAP, Heimdal Kerberos and OpenLDAP to be specific.
+NoMAD itself doesn’t do any of the heavy lifting as far as signing in to Active Directory and getting you SSO access.
+The interaction with AD is all done via Kerberos and LDAP, Heimdal Kerberos, and OpenLDAP.
 NoMAD uses the versions of those tools that ship with macOS.

 Since NoMAD is an open source project, all of the source code used for it is publicly available.
 You are more than welcome to inspect the source, run it through a security scanner, or otherwise ensure that we’re doing things in the proper way.

-If you have any concerns about particular lines of code, please let us know as we’d be very interested in making sure that NoMAD is as secure as we say it is.
+Please let us know if you have any concerns about particular lines of code— we want to make sure that NoMAD is just as secure as we say it is.

 The password is never piped to kinit or other Kerberos tools.